 When he considered a run again in 2012, he returned to the Republican Party.

-He ultimately decided not to enter the race but maintained a high-profile presence in the media, often discussing political issues and criticising the then-president Barack Obama.
+He ultimately decided not to enter the race but maintained a high-profile presence in the media, often discussing political issues and criticising then-president Barack Obama.

 Trump's most significant political move came in 2015 when he officially announced his candidacy for the presidency in the 2016 election as a Republican, which was not taken seriously by many political experts at the time.

-His campaign was marked by a populist tone, promises to "Make America Great Again," and a focus on immigration and trade.
+His campaign was marked by a populist tone, promises to "Make America Great Again", and a focus on immigration and trade.

 His unorthodox approach and ability to attract media attention helped him secure the Republican nomination and ultimately led to a surprising victory over Democrat Hillary Clinton, resulting in.